BackTable / ENT / Article

 Yes, I do send it for aerobic and anaerobic.
 Going back to how my practice has slowly changed over the last couple of years in terms of what antibiotic to recommend, I had a run of kids come back with Haemophilus.
 We've had to change their antibiotic from clindamycin to something else.

-Thyroglossal Duct Cyst Surgery
+Thyroglossal Duct Cyst Treatment Surgery

-A neck ultrasound is an effective imaging tool to assess the area’s anatomy, including the thyroid gland, and confirm that the mass is indeed a cyst.
+A neck ultrasound is an effective imaging tool to assess the anatomy, including the thyroid gland, and confirm that the mass is indeed a cyst.
 CT or MRI imaging is not routinely needed and should generally be avoided due to radiation exposure risks with CT scans in young children; however, an MRI can be ordered in special cases.

 Because thyroglossal duct cysts are not life-threatening, families may choose to delay surgery, particularly if their child is very young (such as one or two years old) and they feel surgery is too invasive at that age.